 (Photo Credit: Annie's, Kraft)

-If you need something extra cheesy, Annie's is the better option than Kraft.
-Not only does it have an extra cheese (four cheese versus three!), it also has whole grains.
-The slightly fewer calories (240 to Kraft's 260) are outweighed by the massive drop in sodium (480mg to 600).
+If you need something extra cheesy, reach for the mac and cheese.
+Annie's is the better option than Kraft: Not only does it have an extra cheese (four cheese versus three!), it also has whole grains.
+The slightly fewer calories (240 to Kraft's 260) are outweighed by the massive drop in sodium (480 mg to 600).

 So next time you simply need to snack or binge or indulge — well, at least now you know what your options are.
 But if you still really need that Ben & Jerry's, we won't judge.